 How Cardiovascular Exercise Helps to Reduce Armpit Fat

-For health and weight loss, the Centers for Disease Control and Prevention recommends doing either five hours of moderate-intensity aerobic activity or two and a half hours of vigorous exercise per week.
+The Centers for Disease Control and Prevention recommends five hours of moderate-intensity aerobic activity or two and a half hours of vigorous exercise per week for health and weight loss.

 Of course, there are many other options.
 Choose a form of exercise you enjoy, and do it regularly.